DevOpsHiveHQ/kubech/README.md

 - It's still recommended to have [kubectx/kubens](https://github.com/ahmetb/kubectx) to manage contexts/namespaces globally.

 ## To-do
-- Add autocomplete support for `zsh` (if you have an experience with zsh feel free to make a PR).
 - Test it with older `bash` versions like bash v3 on MacOS.